merlinscholz/scholz.ruhr/content/post/evolution.md

 ### Homelab v3

-Homelab v3 consists of my finally buying some proper network gear (Ubiquiti Dream Machine Pro) and a few domains.
-This package has not arrived yet, but I'll try to keep this page updated as soon as I redo the networking in here.
+Homelab v3 consists of my finally buying some proper network gear (Ubiquiti Dream Machine Pro), storage gear (Synology DSM218+) and a few domains.

-Currently, my old blog domain mscholz.dev is being used for testing purposes, while the main blog and other public projects are being hosted on merlinscholz.name
+Currently, my old blog domain mscholz.dev is being used for testing purposes, while the main blog and other public projects are being hosted on merlinscholz.name.